[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Click the image to view larger in new window

-9. In the Add Deployment Targets section, select the computers (or Computer Groups) you want to apply the policy to by clicking Add, and then click Done.
+8. In the Add Deployment Targets section, select the computers (or Computer Groups) to which you want to apply the policy by clicking Add, and then click Done.

 Double deployment